S0la1re/Product-Ranking-AB-Testing/README.md

 #### Assumptions
-Since we don’t have real data about metrics, we’ll estimate what it could look like based on industry averages.
+Since we don't have any real metrics data, we'll estimate what they might look like based on industry averages.

 - **Conversion rate** = 4% (which corresponds to the conversion rate for a typical online grocery store).

 - **ARPU** = 50 euros

 ## Step 4 - Data Generation

 ### Dataset Description
 Since we do not have access to real-world data, we have generated a **synthetic dataset** that simulates user behavior based on realistic assumptions and probability distributions.
 This dataset allows us to mimic an online grocery store scenario for testing purposes.

 The script used to generate this dataset can be found in the `data_generation.ipynb file`, available [here](https://github.com/S0la1re/Product-Ranking-AB-Testing/blob/Development/data_generation.ipynb).

 ### Key Columns
 - **user_id**: A unique identifier for each user.